walkero-gr/tw/README.md

                         current GIT branch name.
 If task ID parameter is set, this action will be ignored.
   -ct CREATE_TASK, --create-task CREATE_TASK
-                        create a new task.
-The tasklist ID parameter is mandatory.
-The value must be like "title @assigned-users [description]" --version             show program's version number and exit
+                        create a new task and assign it to specific users.
+The tasklist ID (-l) or a task ID (-t) or the git branch (-gb) parameter is mandatory.
+The value syntax is "title @assigned-users [description]" -tm ADD_TIME, --add-time ADD_TIME
+                        add a time entry.
+The task ID parameter is mandatory.
+                        The value syntax is "@start-date #start-time *duration [description]"
+  --version             show program's version number and exit
 ```